 Mr Vucic re-formed the existing coalition with the Socialist Party of outgoing Prime Minister Ivica Dacic, who switched to the post of deputy prime minister in the new government.

-The Socialists and the Progressives had been in a coalition led by Mr Dacic since the previous election in 2012, when the then Prime Minister Dacic ended an unlikely cohabitation with the liberal pro-EU Democratic Party.
+The Socialists and the Progressives had been in a coalition led by Mr Dacic since the previous election in 2012.

-Born in 1970, Mr Vucic joined the Radical Party in 1993.
-From 1998-2000, he served as minister of information in government loyal to hard-line nationalist President Milosevic.
+Born in 1970, Mr Vucic joined Vojislav Seselj's Radical Party in 1993.
+From 1998-2000, he served as minister of information in a government that loyally backed hard-line nationalist President Milosevic.

-Along with current President Nikolic, he was one of those who left the Radicals to found the more moderate Progressive Party.
+Along with current President Nikolic, he was one of those who in 2008 left the Radicals to found the more moderate Progressive Party.